-Further, Clark became the Deputy Executive Director for the Santee-Lynches COG in November of 2019.
-In this role, Clark helps to facilitates the strategic vision and implement all assistance provided to the four-county region, consisting of Clarendon, Kershaw, Lee and Sumter Counties in South Carolina and all of the associated municipalities.
+Furthermore, Clark became the Deputy Executive Director for the Santee-Lynches COG in November of 2019.
+In this role, Clark helps to facilitate the strategic vision and implementation of all assistance provided to the four-county region, consisting of Clarendon, Kershaw, Lee and Sumter Counties in South Carolina and all of the associated municipalities.
 She also helps to provide oversight of all staff.

 Prior to coming to Santee-Lynches Regional COG, Clark worked in the Graduate Studies Department of the University of South Carolina – Sumter for 1 year after graduating from college.